 National Panhellenic Council (NPC): A national organization comprised of 26 women’s fraternities and sororities, each of which is autonomous as a social, Greek-letter-society of college women.

-Nationals: Fraternity and Sorority members often refer to their national/international headquarters or offices as "Nationals".
+Nationals: Fraternity and Sorority members often refer to their national/international headquarters or offices as "Nationals" or HQ.
 These offices are responsible for making policies for the individual organizations at all of colleges and universities where their organization recruits members.

 North-American Interfraternity Conference (NIC): A national organization comprised of 69 fraternal organizations (mostly for men), each of which is autonomous as a social, Greek-letter-society of college men.